OET currently cannot offer testing or receive payments (funds) from candidates residing in Sanctioned Countries.

 - Our Test Regulations prohibit you from having more than one booking (within the same delivery mode or multiple delivery modes) per test administration.
 You may not be eligible for a full refund if you hold multiple bookings within the same test administration.

 What do I need to know about each test type?

 - OET on Paper can be booked on Fridays (Americas) or Saturdays (worldwide).

 - All four OET sub-tests must be taken the first time you sit OET to be able to receive your test results.

-- You may book one or more additional OET sub-tests after completing your initial OET however, you should first check with the Recognising Organisation that you are applying with if they accept scores of single sub-tests.
+- You may book one or more additional OET sub-tests at venues outside the USA after completing your initial OET however, you should first check with the Recognising Organisation that you are applying with if they accept scores of single sub-tests.

 - Bookings are open until the published test closing date.
 Click here to see the published test closing dates.

-- an email from the test venue one week prior including the venue address and a timetable for all four OET sub-tests; and
+- After you have successfully booked your OET test, you will receive a booking confirmation email and an email from the test venue one week prior, including the venue address and a timetable.

 OET on Computer at venue

 - You must take the Listening, Reading and Writing together and the OET Speaking sub-test online must also be completed within the same test administration (usually 5 days before or after your Listening, Reading and Writing test).
 Note the following: